Stellarium/stellarium/skycultures/egyptian_dendera/description.md

 ### Source(s)

-<p>This <em>sky culture</em> is a mapping of historical figures onto the stars.
-The figures are directly copied by hand from the digital photographs that are provided by the Louvre and the <a href="https://en.wikipedia.org/wiki/File:Zodiaque_de_Denderah_aux_couleurs_d'origine.jpg">colours follow roughly the reconstruction by Alexandre N.Isis  (wikicommons, 2013)</a>.</p>
+This <em>sky culture</em> is a mapping of historical figures onto the stars.
+The figures are directly copied by hand from the digital photographs that are provided by the Louvre and the <a href="https://en.wikipedia.org/wiki/File:Zodiaque_de_Denderah_aux_couleurs_d'origine.jpg">colours follow roughly the reconstruction by Alexandre N.Isis  (wikicommons, 2013)</a>.

-### Fair Use

-This sky culture originates from research.
-We provide this for free but the authors of contributions certainly deserve to be cited according to the common rules.
-Thank you!

 ## References